Last updated 11/19/15

 a) Wheel Covers - Metal or plastic wheel covers are not permitted.
 Foam mud plugs permitted.

-16. TIRES: Any DOT-approved steel belted radial tire for street use only may be used (either 60 or 70 series tires are permitted).
+16. TIRES: Any DOT-approved steel belted radial tire for street use only may be used (up to 60 series no 70 series tires are permitted).
 Bias ply tires are not permitted.
-No low profile tires, slicks, recaps, snow tires, racing tires, or studded winter radials are permitted.
-The composition and character of the tire may not be altered from original.Regroving permitted
+No low profile, slicks, recaps, snow, racing, or studded tires.
+Re-grooving permitted

 17. FUEL CELL: Any approved metal fuel tanks must be used and remain securely mounted in the rear compartment of the car or in the trunk.
 The fuel cell may not be any lower than the rear end housing and must be centered.
 Must have a fuel shut off valve within 12 inches of cell.